AEADataEditor/aea-de-guidance/data-deposit-aea-guidance.md

   - This information can also be provided when only code is made available.
   - Methodology is particularly relevant for survey or experimental data:
     - response rates, sampling rates, etc.
-  - We encourage all authors to define
+  - We ENCOURAGE all authors to define
     - the unit of observation (e.g. individual, firm, establishment, county, country)
 ### Related publications
 ![related publications](assets/project-related-icpsr.png)